AnimeshKC/Tournament-Manager/README.md

 # Welcome to Toma

-This is _Toma_, a Tournament Management Application.
-Currently in the phase of developing the backend API.
+This is _Toma_, a Tournament Management API.
+Currently has completed Single Elimination tournaments.

 ## Local Setup Details